Tom King (Emmerdale): Storylines

-By the time of his wedding on Christmas Day 2006, Tom's relationships with Jimmy and Matthew are in trouble; with Jimmy being tired of being treated as a useless son and Tom favouring his brothers, while Matthew is angry because he believes Tom will leave everything to Rosemary instead of him.
-Ignoring their objections, Tom further angers the two when they discover he plans to have Carl take charge of King & Sons at his earlier retirement.
-Tom marries Rosemary and they celebrate their wedding at the Home Farm reception, where Jimmy and Matthew confront Carl over his father's plan, they fight; Tom breaks up the brawl and declares Carl will be heir of King & Sons, causing Jimmy and Matthew to expose his one-time affections for Sadie out of spite.
+On the day of the wedding, Tom's relationships with Jimmy and Matthew are strained; with Jimmy tired of being treated poorly and Matthew believings Tom will leave everything to Rosemary.
+Tom further angers the pair when they discover he plans to have Carl take charge of King & Sons upon his earlier retirement.
+Tom marries Rosemary and they celebrate their wedding at Home Farm, where Jimmy and Matthew confront Carl over their father's plan, they fight; Tom breaks up the brawl and declares Carl will be heir of King & Sons, causing Jimmy and Matthew to expose his one-time affections for Sadie out of spite.
 As the party resumes, Tom is horrified when Chas arrives in a drunken state and – despite his efforts to prevent her from speaking to his son – she reveals to Carl that he bribed her into ending their relationship; Chas then leaves after telling Tom that he will pay for "breaking her heart".
 Despite being alienated by his three sons, Tom and Rosemary continue to celebrate until the truth about their respective finances come to light – with Rosemary being shocked to learn that Tom plans to have Carl take charge of his estate rather than her or Grayson.
-Later on, while the villagers watch fireworks outside of Home Farm, Tom is struck over the head with an ornament and pushed out of his bedroom window by an unseen assailant; Tom died instantly of a broken neck.
+Later on, while the villagers watch fireworks outside of Home Farm, Tom is struck over the head with an ornament and pushed out of his bedroom window by an unseen assailant; Tom dies instantly of a broken neck.
 He is last seen in the mortuary as a pathologist concludes the post mortem examination of his body, and tells police officers investigating his murder what caused his death.

+Following his death, it is revealed that Carl pushed Tom out of the window.
+Some time later, Carrie Nicholls (Linda Lusardi), a former nurse who looked after Tom's first wife, arrives in the village and reveals that she and Tom have a daughter, Scarlett Nicholls (Kelsey-Beth Crossley).
+Tom chose not to tell his sons about their half-sister and the last time Tom ever saw Scarlett was when she was a year old.